Ford 3.0 V6 Vulcan Engine Problems and Reliability

 Around 1996, the engine was redesigned.
 The distributor TFI ignition was gone, and we now had a synchronizer that took that distributor’s place.
 The ignition system used a coil pack instead.
 This item had the A camshaft position sensor on top of it.
 It was a distributor drive without the bod or cap, and they added a 6-pack coil.

 These coils caused misfires on their own.
-Back to the Cam sensor, we had a dead hesitation on acceleration at 45mph; if you had to move and change lanes and floor it, the engine would buck jerk and hesitate and fall flat back to idle.
+Back to the Cam sensor, we had a dead hesitation on acceleration at 45mph; if you had to move and change lanes and floor it, the engine would buck, jerk, hesitate, and fall flat back to idle.

 Common issues included:

 There was a circulation problem they tried to fix with a recall.
 You tested the coolant strength and acid level.
 If it was okay, you installed a bypass kit.
-If it failed, and most of them did, it went into this operation of removing all the core plugs and radiator hoses and heater hoses, and you pour a Ford-approved cooling system additive (that smelled like a rotten egg).
+If it failed, and most of them did, it went into this operation of removing all the core plugs, radiator hoses, and heater hoses, and you pour a Ford-approved cooling system additive (that smelled like a rotten egg).
 This procedure was performed outside due to the strong smell.

 The fluid would remove the build-up inside the engine’s water jackets and radiator.
 The additive was flushed, and the cooling system was filled with the recommended cooling fluid.
 Completing the cooling system flush correctly requires around 5-7 hours.

-Another issue we noticed with the Ford Vulcan engine was cylinder heads cracking at the valve seats.
-This required us to pull the heads and disassemble them, often discovering that the cylinder head was broken.
+Another issue we noticed with the Ford Vulcan engine was the cylinder heads cracking at the valve seats.
+This required us to pull and disassemble the heads, often discovering that the cylinder head was broken.

-The Ford 3.0 Vulcan was a great engine if oil changes and cooling system flush were performed at the recommended interval and correct fluid and filters were used.
+The Ford 3.0 Vulcan was a great engine if oil changes and cooling system flushes were performed at the recommended interval and correct fluids and filters were used.
 The outcome would be incredible if an excellent, caring auto mechanic with a Moral Compass did all the service or if the owner did it.

 Applications